Walter Goodman (artist): Later years

-Around 1890 Goodman painted a portrait of Brighton resident The Countess of Munster and this was exhibited in his Brighton Studio in 1891 together with The Printseller's Window and the Wilkie Collins portrait.
+In 1890, Goodman taught art classes to ladies at Palmeiro Studios in Brighton and around the same time he painted a portrait of Brighton resident The Countess of Munster and this was exhibited in his Brighton Studio in 1891 together with The Printseller's Window and the Wilkie Collins portrait.
 He also exhibited a replica of his Chinese Ambassador portrait here the same year.

 Also in 1891, Goodman tried to persuade The Garrick Club to purchase his portraits of Wilkie Collins and Mrs. Alfred Mellon, pledging half the proceeds to a fund to help relieve the financial difficulties of Robert Reece, who was severely ill.
 Presumably he failed in this effort as the whereabouts of these two paintings are unknown today.

 Around probably 1898 Goodman was commissioned to travel to Poděbrady castle in Bohemia to paint the portrait of Prince Hohenlohe and that of his daughter Elisabeth.
 According to reports, both works were met with much success.
 During this trip, while staying at a hotel in Bad Kreuznach, he organized a firework display in honor of The Queen's birthday.
 He was assisted in this task by his son, Russell (godson of Henry Russell).
+Goodman is recorded as living in Bavaria during this period, until at least late 1902.

 In 1901 Goodman authored a two-part article in the Magazine of Art entitled "Artists Studios: As They Were and As They Are."
 In the piece Goodman makes it clear that he was on familiar terms (at least enough so as to have been able to visit a number of their studios first hand) with many of the great painters of the Victorian Age, six of whom are portrayed in The Printseller's Window.